thaivinhtoan/SHOPINGSITE/README.md

 py -m venv venv
 ```

-That will create a new folder `env` in your project directory.
+That will created a new folder `venv` in your project directory.
 Next activate it with this command on `WINDOWS`:

 ```
 .\venv\Scripts\activate